Panpsychism

-In the philosophy of mind, panpsychism (/pænˈsaɪkɪzəm/) is the view that the mind or a mindlike aspect is a fundamental and ubiquitous feature of reality.
-It is also described as a theory that "the mind is a fundamental feature of the world which exists throughout the universe."
-It is one of the oldest philosophical theories, and has been ascribed to philosophers including Thales, Plato, Spinoza, Leibniz, William James, Alfred North Whitehead, Bertrand Russell, and Galen Strawson.
+In philosophy of mind, panpsychism (/pænˈsaɪkɪzəm/) is the view that the mind or consciousness is a fundamental and ubiquitous feature of reality.
+It is also described as a theory that "the mind is a fundamental feature of the world which exists throughout the universe".
+It is one of the oldest philosophical theories and has been ascribed, in some form, to philosophers including Thales, Plato, Spinoza, Leibniz, Schopenhauer, William James, Alfred North Whitehead, and Bertrand Russell.
 In the 19th century, panpsychism was the default philosophy of mind in Western thought, but it saw a decline in the mid-20th century with the rise of logical positivism.
-Recent interest in the hard problem of consciousness and developments in the fields of neuroscience, psychology, and quantum physics have revived interest in panpsychism in the 21st century.
+Recent interest in the hard problem of consciousness and developments in the fields of neuroscience, psychology, and quantum mechanics have revived interest in panpsychism in the 21st century, because it addresses the hard problem directly.

 Overview

 Etymology

 The term panpsychism comes from the Greek pan (πᾶν: "all, everything, whole") and psyche (ψυχή: "soul, mind").
-"Psyche" comes from the Greek word ψύχω (psukhō, "I blow") and may mean life, soul, mind, spirit, heart, or "life-breath".
-The use of "psyche" is controversial because it is synonymous with "soul", a term usually taken to refer to something supernatural; more common terms now found in the literature include mind, mental properties, mental aspect, and experience.
+The use of "psyche" is controversial, because it is synonymous with "soul", a term usually taken to refer to something supernatural; more common terms now found in the literature include mind, mental properties, mental aspect, and experience.

 Concept

-Panpsychism holds that mind or a mind-like aspect is a fundamental and ubiquitous feature of reality.
-It is also described as a theory in which "the mind is a fundamental feature of the world which exists throughout the universe".
+Panpsychism holds that mind, or a mind-like aspect, is a fundamental and ubiquitous feature of reality.
+It is sometimes defined as a theory in which "the mind is a fundamental feature of the world which exists throughout the universe".
 Panpsychists posit that the type of mentality we know through our own experience is present, in some form, in a wide range of natural bodies.
 This notion has taken on a wide variety of forms.
 Some historical and non-Western panpsychists ascribe attributes such as life or spirits to all entities (animism).
 Contemporary academic proponents, however, hold that sentience or subjective experience is ubiquitous, while distinguishing these qualities from more complex human mental attributes.
-They therefore ascribe a primitive form of mentality to entities at the fundamental level of physics but do not ascribe mentality to most aggregate things, such as rocks or buildings.
+They therefore ascribe a primitive form of mentality to entities at the fundamental level of physics, but may not ascribe mentality to most aggregate things, such as rocks or buildings.

 Terminology

-The philosopher David Chalmers, who has explored panpsychism as a viable theory, distinguishes between microphenomenal experiences (the experiences of microphysical entities) and macrophenomenal experiences (the experiences of larger entities, such as humans).
+The philosopher David Chalmers, who has explored panpsychism as a viable theory, distinguishes between microphenomenal experiences (the experiences of microphysical entities), and macrophenomenal experiences (the experiences of larger entities, such as humans).

 Philip Goff draws a distinction between panexperientialism and pancognitivism.
 In the form of panpsychism under discussion in the contemporary literature, conscious experience is present everywhere at a fundamental level, hence the term panexperientialism.
-Pancognitivism, by contrast, is the view that thought is present everywhere at a fundamental level—a view that had some historical advocates, but no present-day academic adherents.
-Contemporary panpsychists do not believe microphysical entities have complex mental states such as beliefs, desires, and fears.
+Pancognitivism, by contrast, is the view that thought is present everywhere at a fundamental level—a view that had some historical advocates but has no present-day academic adherents.
+Contemporary panpsychists do not believe microphysical entities have complex mental states, such as beliefs, desires, and fears.

 Originally, the term panexperientialism had a narrower meaning, having been coined by David Ray Griffin to refer specifically to the form of panpsychism used in process philosophy (see below).